About the Province of Bohol

 Getting There and Away_____________________

 CEBU, NEGROS(Dumaguete): Hydrofoils ply the Cebu-Dumaguete-Tagbilaran route several times daily.
-Domestic airplanes also fly from Cebu to Tagbilaran.
+Domestic and International Flights are also available at Panglao International Airport.

 LEYTE: A big outrigger boat departs from Ubay (north Bohol) to Bato in Leyte, and another boat to Maasin in Leyte.